buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

    .. command-output:: buildtest build -b tutorials/test_status/file_count.yml

 In the next example, we introduce ``filepattern`` property which allows you to check for files based on a pattern.
-The filepattern is a regular expression which is compiled via `re.compile <https://docs.python.org/3/library/re.html#re.compile>`_ and applied to a directory path.
+The ``filepattern`` property is a regular expression which is compiled via `re.compile <https://docs.python.org/3/library/re.html#re.compile>`_ and applied to a directory path.
 Please note the regular expression must be valid, otherwise buildtest will not return any files during directory traversal.